MMMZZZZ/Jellyfin-Migrator/README.md

 ## Troubleshooting

-Here are some common error messages and what to do with them.
-The log file is your friend!
+This section lists the most common errors and what to do with them.

-### General tips:
+If the tips and explanations below don't resolve your problem, check the [issues](https://github.com/MMMZZZZ/Jellyfin-Migrator/issues) of this project.
+Others might have had the same problem.
+If not, you can open a new issue.
+Another source of help can be the official Jellyfin chatrooms.
+With some luck, there's another user who's used this script successfully and can answer your question.
+If you're requesting help you should include your log file in some form.

+Click on the error messages below to show their description.

+<details open><summary><h3>General tips</h3></summary>

 * Make sure your `todo_list`s (especially the `todo_list_paths`) actually cover all the files you want to copy / migrate.
 Jellyfins "core" files should already be covered correctly by the `todo_list`s as they are when downloading the script.
 However, you may have very different plugins or use very different features of Jellyfin than I do.
 The only indication that you got for missing files is a warning when updating the file dates (see [below](#file-doesnt-seem-to-exist-cant-update-its-dates-in-the-database)).
 This may not cover files from plugins though.
 * Inspect the log file with a decent text editor that allows you to quickly remove uninteresting messages.
 Here is my workflow for Notepad++ (see [Installation](#installation)):